wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.7

 <p class=fip id=p7>
-7.&emsp;The habit of engaging with God and His creations is easily made if you actively refuse to let your mind slip away.
+7. The habit of engaging with God and His creations is easily made if you actively refuse to let your mind slip away.
 <sup>2</sup>The problem is not one of concentration; it is the belief that no one, including yourself, is worth consistent effort.
 <sup>3</sup>Side with me consistently against this deception, and do not permit this shabby belief to pull you back.
 <sup>4</sup>The disheartened are useless to themselves and to me, but only the ego can *be* disheartened.